ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

 ---
 templateKey: industries-page
 title: Industries
-subtitle: We supply into a range of demanding Industries including Medical & Nuclear
+subtitle: "We supply into a range of demanding Industries including Automotive and Medical "
 image: /img/alexander-dennis-project.jpg
 testimonial:
   quote: '"Excellent service, great quality and very few issues.
 We have been